 Yes, the human element of the Church has suffered its share of sins: she suffered sin in the first century when Judaising Christians from Jerusalem followed the Apostle Paul from city to city undoing all his conversions, and telling his converts that they had to be circumcised and become Jews before they could become Christians; she suffered sin in the third and fourth centuries when Christians who had reverted to paganism to avoid the persecutions came back afterward demanding that they be readmitted to the Church without having to do any penance; she suffered sin in the eleventh century when, in the name of the inquisition, she tried to force people against their will to embrace the faith in insincere conversions.
 There hasn't been a period in the history of the Church where their hasn't been some sort of sin, where the human men to whom our Lord entrusted her haven't manifested their human faults and their fallen nature.
 But there also hasn't been a time when the Church's sins haven't been wiped clean by the blood of those who remained faithful to the point of death.
-And even today, when it seems that every news broadcast presents some new horror to feed fuel to the cauldrons of the Church's enemies on earth, the blood of martyrs washes her clean again: in Vietnam, in China, in Syria, in Iraq and all through the Middle East, where every day Christians are driven from their homes, their churches burned, they and their priests are murdered.
+And even today, when it seems that every news broadcast presents some new horror to feed fuel to the cauldrons of the Church's enemies on earth, the blood of martyrs washes her clean again: in Vietnam, in China, in Syria, in numerous Islamic countries and all through the Middle East, where every day Christians are driven from their homes, their churches burned, they and their priests are murdered.
 We don't hear about these things because the secular media doesn't consider them news; but, we don't need to know about them.
 These martyrdoms are significant not because we know about them, but because they wash the Church clean again.

 The Introit for today's Mass on the Solemnity of the Apostles Peter and Paul: Isti sunt qui, vivéntes in carne, plantavérunt Ecclésiam sánguine suo: cálicem Dómini bibérunt, et amíci Dei facti sunt—“These are the ones who, living in the flesh, planted the Church with their blood; they drank the chalice of the Lord, and became the friends of God.”
 Let us, on this most holy feast, ask for their prayers for ourselves, and for the Church that our Lord and God Jesus Christ personally established upon this earth.